AzureInnovationDay/Infra4AI/Securerag.md

 You can disable public network access of your Azure OpenAI resource in the Azure portal.

-To allow access to your Azure OpenAI Service from your client machines, like using Azure OpenAI Studio, you need to create [private endpoint connections](/azure/ai-services/cognitive-services-virtual-networks?tabs=portal#use-private-endpoints) that connect to your Azure OpenAI resource.
+To allow access to your Azure OpenAI Service from your client machines, like using Azure OpenAI Studio, you need to create [private endpoint connections](https://learn.microsoft.com/en-us/azure/ai-services/cognitive-services-virtual-networks?tabs=portal#use-private-endpoints) that connect to your Azure OpenAI resource.
 Thsi private endpoint will be used by the WebApp, so **it has to be created in France Central**.

 ## Configure Azure AI Search

-You can use basic pricing tier and higher for the search resource.
-It's not necessary, but if you use the **B** pricing tier, [advanced options](#create-shared-private-link) are available.
+Please use the **B** pricing tier for your AI Search resource

 ### Enable managed identity